 Trait theory assumes that leaders are born, not made (Spinks & Wells, 1995).
-The specific physical, social, and personal characteristics are inherent in particular individuals, and these attributes eventually distinguish leaders from non-leaders(B. M. Bass & Stogdill, 1981).
+The specific physical, social, and personal characteristics are inherent in particular individuals, and these attributes eventually distinguish leaders from non-leaders(Bass & Stogdill, 1981).
 Trait refers to "A multitude of individual traits, including features of personality, temperament, wants, reasons, and values."
 Some examples are self-assurance, extroversion, emotional maturity, and high energy levels.
 Scholars believe these are all attributes particularly suited to leadership, among other things.
 A successful leader would possess a diverse set of these features(Yukl, 2003).
-This approach proposes that certain people are born with social characteristics that make them excellent leaders.
+According to this approach, some individuals are born with social traits that make them exceptional leaders.
 The idea explains specific aspects that made certain people great leaders, whether in corporate, social, political, or military settings.
-As a result, researchers were tasked with defining an uniform set of traits shared by all leaders in order to distinguish them from non-leaders(B. M. Bass & Avolio, 1990a).
+As a result, researchers were tasked with defining uniform set of traits shared by all leaders in order to distinguish them from nonleaders(Bass & Avolio, 1990a).
 Different researches reported and confirmed traits that trait approach researchers recognized leaders should have.
 Stogdill (1948) demonstrated that intelligence, alertness, initiative, persistence, confidence, and sociability are leaders' most common traits.
 At the same time, Mann (1959) confirmed that the leadership traits are intelligence, masculinity, adjustment, dominance, extroversion, and conservatism.
 Achievement, persistence, insight, initiative, confidence, responsibility, tolerance, influence, and sociabilities are a leader's most common traits and characteristics.
 Drive, motivation, integrity, trust, and cognitive ability represented the traits, and common characteristics scholars confirmed to be possessed by a leader(Kirkpatick & Locke, 1991).